 Unlike common approaches that require KOH based chemistries at high temperature, we implement wet-etching that uses commercially available mild chemistry at room temperature.
 It removes contamination on the GaN surface, leaving a very well-specified surface morphology with particular crystalline orientations on the microLED sidewalls.
 Our approach represents an effective and more environmentally friendly solution.

-Moreover, with our technology, the performance uniformity of the microLED chips within the wafer is hugely improved, as initially poorly performing chips show greater improvement compared to those with better characteristics.
-This helps to decrease the amount of rejected parts and raise manufacturing yields, enabling crucial cost reductions.
-This is an important leap towards the large-scale manufacturing of microLED displays.
+Moreover, Kontrox hugely improves the the performance uniformity of the microLED chips within the wafer, and initially poorly performing chips show greater improvement compared to those with better characteristics.
+This helps to decrease the number of rejected parts and raise manufacturing yields, enabling crucial cost reductions.